Women in the Israel Defense Forces: Combat roles

 Clause 16A of the Israeli Defense Service Law requires that all conscripted female combat soldiers serve active-duty for 2 years and 4 months, and in reserve until the age of 38.
 Each year, 1,500 female soldiers are drafted into the Israel Defense Forces (IDF).
-Women were employed in full combat roles during the 1947–1949 Palestine War; incidents involving the abuse of a killed female soldiers' corpses by Arab troops led to the Israeli cabinet's decision to withdraw women from frontline combat until 2000, when the Caracal Battalion was raised.
+Women were employed in full combat roles during the 1947–1949 Palestine War; incidents involving the abuse of female soldiers' corpses by Arab troops led to the Israeli cabinet's decision to withdraw women from frontline combat until 2000, when the Caracal Battalion was raised.

 In 2014, the IDF appointed Oshrat Bacher as the first female commander of a combat battalion.

 The most notable combat option for women is the light-infantry Caracal Battalion, in which women comprise 70 percent of the troop strength.
 There are two other mixed-sex infantry battalions: the Lions of Jordan Battalion and the Bardelas Battalion.
 The Oketz, an IDF canine unit, also drafts women as combat soldiers.
 Women are also allowed to join the Combat Intelligence Collection Corps, and to serve as search-and-rescue personnel in the IDF's Home Front Command.
 Women are allowed to serve as tank crews in the Border Defense Array, composed of units that guard the borders of Israel with Egypt and Jordan.

 Despite being officially classified as combat soldiers, women in combat roles are not explicitly deployed into combat situations.
 They are expected to respond in the event a combat situation does erupt, but are not deployed to areas where there is a high risk of combat.
 The three mixed-sex infantry battalions and female-crewed tanks are deployed to border patrol duties and security duties in the Jordan Valley, and female soldiers are barred from joining the frontline combat brigades that are deployed in the event of war.

+In 2023, the Caracal unit was involved in intense fighting when Hamas militants infiltrated the border area near Gaza in October 2023.
+The female soldiers battled militants for nearly four hours as part of the broader effort to repel the incursion.
+By some accounts, they played a decisive part in the clashes, with estimates that the unit killed around 100 Hamas members.
+None of the female combat soldiers were killed during the engagement, which has been characterized as a validation of their abilities.
+The unit's performance in real-world combat against Hamas is also seen as proof that women can execute infantry missions effectively when given the requisite training.